sevcanonar/game-of-three/README.md

 You should first start the application and this means that you started the game.
 Start the application by

-`java -jar game-of-three-0.0.1-SNAPSHOT.jar` or run it on your IDE (Eclipse, IntelliJ etc.)
+`java -jar game-of-three-0.0.1-SNAPSHOT.jar` or run it on your IDE (Eclipse, IntelliJ etc.) by using the main(String[] args) method in Application class as entrypoint.

 gradlew is a wrapper for gradle and it automatically downloads the gradle version specified in the properties